leovene/ambev/README.md

 ````
 3. Wait for the services to initialize completely.

-4. Run the Application
-Run the provided batch file to start the backend (API and Worker) and the frontend (Angular application).
+4. Run the provided batch file to start the backend (API and Worker) and the frontend (Angular application).
 ````
 build-and-run.bat
 ````